Mapping the Spiral of Silence: Surveying Unspoken Opinions in Online Communities: Discussion

-We use self-reported measures of opinion expression to capture the spiral of silence.
-This approach may lack ecological validity compared to studying sharing behavior directly on the platform.
-It is possible that participants' reported willingness to share may differ from their situated behaviors.
-However, our approach remains well validated in prior work~\cite{gearhart2014gay,gearhart2018same,chia2014authoritarian}.One avenue for future work is to build systems that allow us to measure self-silencing directly on the platform rather than using surveys.
+Our work provides a generalizable method for generating controversial topics and then measuring rates of self-silencing in communities using survey measures.
+Following prior work~\cite{gearhart2014gay,gearhart2018same,chia2014authoritarian}, we use self-reported measures of opinion expression for sharing and upvoting to capture the spiral of silence.
+This approach may lack ecological validity compared to studying sharing behavior directly on the platform, as participants' reported willingness to share may differ from their situated behaviors.
+Prior work~\cite{scheufele2001real} has also critiqued the use of a hypothetical scenario when measuring likelihood of opinion expression as it may not faithfully capture how participants would act in a realistic setting.
+Furthermore, by only studying self-reports, we are unable to analyze what participants would say if they were to express their opinion; our current measure is unable to capture the nuances between participants boldly stating their stance on a topic versus making a hedging or lukewarm statement.
+Nonetheless, our approach remains well validated in prior work~\cite{gearhart2014gay,gearhart2018same,chia2014authoritarian}.

-In addition, there are limitations with our methodology that can be explored in future studies.
-We take an automated approach to generating topics and viewpoints. {While we reap the benefits of easily scaling the number of topics we can measure, this method does not guarantee coverage of all controversial topics within a community.
-There may be niche topics to specific online communities that we are not currently measuring.
-An alternative tactic is to augment the generated topics with crowdsourced viewpoints from community members, although crowdsourced responses may be skewed by the spiral of silence already occurring in the community.
-Finally, our analyses are centered on politically-oriented communities on Reddit.
-Results may differ if we looked at other topic areas or other social media platforms, such as Facebook or Twitter.
-Further exploration on these other communities or platforms can help bolster the generalizability of our findings.
+A fruitful avenue for future work is to develop new methods for measuring participants' opinion expression behavior beyond relying on hypothetical self-reports.
+For example, building systems that can directly measure self-silencing on the social media platform would provide more realistic accounts of user behavior compared to surveys.
+Another option could be to collect observed behavior traces (e.g., past comments and upvotes on Reddit) or account information (e.g., degree of anonymity on their profile) that can be linked to self-report data.
+This information allows us to better model users' behavior on the platform, providing a more holistic picture about the users' self-silencing behaviors.